Popusa/tensorflow-developer-certificate/README.md

-These are my solutions for the assignments of this certificate.
+These are my solutions for the assignments in this certificate.